aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will receive a fortune cookie.
+> 🥠 A cynic is only a frustrated optimist.

-Last update: Wed Nov  6 05:08:35 2024
+Last update: Thu Nov  7 05:08:42 2024

 ### Let's play! 🎮